-In 2006, the Rev Dr Keith Garner from England, became Superintendent.
-He came with a renewed vision for a city church that reached the most marginalised people on the edges of society, while acknowledging the need to understand what those edges might be.
-Read his full story.
+In 2006, the Rev Keith Garner AM became Superintendent.
+His vision was for a city church that reached marginalised people on the edges of society.

-Over the last 200 years, there have been a total of nine Superintendents.
-In addition to the five Superintendents mentioned above, the other four include:
+Over the last 200 years, there have been a total of 13 Superintendents.
+In addition to the six Superintendents mentioned above, the other seven include: